Joystream/community-repo/community-contributions/Ledger for Joystream/README.md

 **Keepkey:** [the official page](https://shapeshift.com/keepkey) indicated that it supports 40+ coins, but the full list is currently not available (after authorization, the error "This page doesn't exist"): [https://keepkey.zendesk.com/hc/en-us/articles/360003047479-What-Digital-Assets-Does-KeepKey-Support-](https://keepkey.zendesk.com/hc/en-us/articles/360003047479-What-Digital-Assets-Does-KeepKey-Support-).
 From [this article](https://www.reddit.com/r/dot/comments/gm4nfu/hardware_wallets_that_supports_polkadot/)), Keepkey does not support Polkadot.
 I have not found information about this anywhere else.

-**Cobo Vault:** you can add Polkadot and Kusama: [https://cobo.com/hardware-wallet/supported-crypto-assets](https://cobo.com/hardware-wallet/supported-crypto-assets) . Также можно добавить этот кошелёк в `polkadot{.js}`
+**Cobo Vault:** you can add Polkadot and Kusama: [https://cobo.com/hardware-wallet/supported-crypto-assets](https://cobo.com/hardware-wallet/supported-crypto-assets) .
+You can also add this wallet to `polkadot{.js}`.

 **SafePal S1** supports Polkadot and Kusama: [https://shop.safepal.io/products/safepal-hardware-wallet-s1-bitcoin-wallet](https://shop.safepal.io/products/safepal-hardware-wallet-s1-bitcoin-wallet) .
 But derivation paths like the Ledger Nano: [https://stackoverflow.com/questions/66323948/polkadot-js-import-bip44-address-w-derivation](https://stackoverflow.com/questions/66323948/polkadot-js-import-bip44-address-w-derivation)